TestL-ab/TestL-ab.github.io/src/pages/docs/functional-decisions.md

 While multivariate analysis can be a powerful tool for determining the individual effects of different variables in A/B testing, there are also some downsides to consider:

-1. Increased complexity: Multivariate analysis can be more complex than simpler A/B testing methods, as it involves analyzing the effects of multiple variables simultaneously.
+1. Increased complexity: Multivariate analysis will most likely be more complex than simpler A/B testing methods, as it involves analyzing the effects of multiple variables simultaneously.
 This can make it more difficult to interpret the results and identify the most effective combinations of variables.
 2. Increased sample size requirements: Because multivariate analysis involves testing multiple variables simultaneously, it typically requires a larger sample size than simpler A/B testing methods.
 This can increase the time and resources required to conduct experiments and may make it more difficult to obtain statistically significant results.
 3. Increased risk of false positives: Multivariate analysis can increase the risk of false positives, as the more variables that are tested, the greater the likelihood of finding statistically significant results by chance.
 This can make it more difficult to determine which variables are truly having an impact on the outcome of the experiment.
 4. Increased risk of overfitting: Multivariate analysis can also increase the risk of overfitting, as the more variables that are tested, the greater the risk of finding a combination of variables that performs well on the test data but does not generalize well to new data.
 This can lead to inaccurate or misleading results.

-In short, **while multivariate analysis is a perfectly reasonable approach for applications with very large user bases that provide sufficient power to tease out multivariate effects, it is less likely to be a good fit for a platform like Test Lab** that is tailored to meet the needs of applications with a more modest user base.
+In short, **while multivariate analysis is a perfectly reasonable approach for applications with very large user bases that provide sufficient power to tease out multivariate effects, it is less likely to be a good fit for a platform like Test Lab** that is tailored to meet the needs of applications with a more modest-sized user base.

 ### Test Lab approach: [user-blocks](/docs/sdk#user-blocks)